atheriel/openmetrics/README.md

 Which will be picked up by `shiny::runApp()`.

 Again, this will automatically create a `/metrics` endpoint that exposes these metrics (and any others you have defined).
+It supports the same authentication method as well.

 **This feature should be considered experimental**.
 It relies on certain unstable Shiny internals to add the `/metrics` endpoint, which [is not